bitcoin/bitcoin/doc/tracing.md

 ## Listing available tracepoints

-Multiple tools can list the available tracepoints in a `navcoind` binary with USDT support.
+Multiple tools can list the available tracepoints in a `naviod` binary with USDT support.

 ### GDB - GNU Project Debugger